operatorequals/git-course/README.md

-# OperatorEquals' Git Course!
+# OperatorEquals' Sandbox Git Course!

 ## Preface
 This Git course is an ongoing project containing use cases that I've met (and still meet) while working in the IT industry as *IT Security Consultant* (e.g Code Auditor) and *IT Security Engineer* (SecDevOps - Infrascode guy and CI/CD guy), as well as an independent software and security tool *Developer*.

-I struggled a lot to learn Git (you can see my struggle in my [Public Repos](https://github.com/operatorequals?tab=repositories)), yet it always amazed me.
+I struggled a lot learning Git (you can see my ongoing struggle in my [Public Repos](https://github.com/operatorequals?tab=repositories)), yet it amazes me.
 The problem was always that as a newbie I never found a resource that actually helped me understand what I was doing, but only commands a guru wrote somewhere on
 [StackExchange](https://stackexchange.com/) to someone having some problem that seemed close to mine.